|Notice: Eros Comix orders delayed|

 Sign up for our email newsletters for updates on new releases, events, special deals and more.

-Mr. Tim Lane of St. Louis, MO has kindly supplied us with a batch of signed book plates for his debut book Abandoned Cars, and they are now newly available.
-A bookplate may be obtained exclusively from Fantagraphics when ordering the accompanying book, at no extra charge!
+We've just received a fresh batch of signed book plates from Ivan Brunetti for the new Second Edition of Misery Loves Comedy; you can obtain one exclusively from Fantagraphics at no extra charge when ordering the book!
 Some conditions apply; click here for more details and the complete list of books available with this FREE premium!